gejames/infoblox_networks/README.md

 ***

 Once the file is complete, you can push it to your source code repository.

-In Ansible Tower, we will create a Job Template and Survey so anyone can create a new network in InfoBlox.
+In Ansible Tower, we will create a Job Template and Survey so anyone can create a new network in Infoblox.

-In Ansible Tower, create a new inventory with your InfoBlox server as the host and a group called nios.
+In Ansible Tower, create a new inventory with your Infoblox server as the host and a group called nios.
 Our playbook references that group, so the name should match our playbook host statement.

 You will also need to create a new Project that points to your source control.